6 Best Fast-Paced Zombie Games like left 4 Dead

 How would you rate Left 4 Dead out of 5 stars?

-When it comes to co-operative gameplay experiences, it can't get any better than Left 4 Dead series.
+When it comes to co-operative gameplay experiences, it doesn't get any better than Left 4 Dead series.
 Developed by Valve, Left 4 Dead franchise features fast and addictive co-operative gameplay where you along with your friends have a task to defend themselves against hordes of zombies.
 The whole series consists of only 2 games with the third one hopefully in development for last couple of years.
 Valve, the owner of Left 4 Dead IP, won’t utter a word about the possibility of a sequel.

 The rumors keep surfacing about a possible sequel being in development, but it seems more as if Valve has left this franchise for dead.
 Apparently, Valve hates the number 3.
 That’s why Half Life 3 or Portal 3 also might never see the light of the day.